-Installation: The offeror must have the full quantity of monitoring units requested available for installation and capable of full function within two weeks from the date of final authorization of contractual services by the DOC.
+- Installation: The offeror must have the full quantity of monitoring units requested available for installation and capable of full function within two (2) weeks from the date of final authorization of contractual services by the DOC.
 Depending on service location, installation of equipment will be performed by the offeror's employee(s), subcontractor, DOC staff, or DOC designee staff.
-For each day the successful offeror is in non-compliance with this provision a late charge equal to the unit/day rate will be assessed and deducted from the first month billing for services.

-Telephone Telex Devices: The offeror must be able to provide equipment and/or supplies to enable access to the electronic monitoring program for program offenders with disabilities.
-Offerors must specify whether the system which is being proposed is compatible with telephone telex devices and/or any additional cost for equipment sufficient to meet requirements of the Americans with Disabilities Act (see Section 1.16 of this RFP).

-Training: The offeror must provide training at each new work site as they come "on-line".
-The training should be equivalent to the training described in Section 5.02.2.8 and 5.02.3.2 of this RFP.

-Lost, Stolen, and/or Damaged Units: The successful offeror will cover the cost of lost, stolen, or damaged equipment in an amount of no less than ten percent (10%) of the annualized daily average of offender units within a project site.
-To the extent possible, DOC will assist the contractor in recovering restitution from the responsible individual(s).

-On-Going Services: The DOC reserves the right to terminate, expand, or modify work requirements at any time during the period covered under this solicitation.
+For each day the successful offeror is in non-compliance with this provision a late charge equal to the unit/day rate will be assessed and deducted from the first month billing for services. - Telephone Telex Devices: The offeror must be able to provide equipment and/or supplies to enable access to the electronic monitoring program for program offenders with disabilities.
+Offerors must specify whether the system which is being proposed is compatible with telephone telex devices and/or any additional cost for equipment sufficient to meet requirements of the Americans with Disabilities Act (see Section 1.16 of this RFP). - Training New Work Site: The offeror must provide training at each new work site as they come "on-line". - Lost, Stolen, and/or Damaged Units: The successful offeror will cover the cost of lost, stolen, or damaged equipment in an amount of no less than ten percent (10%) of the annualized daily average of offender units within a project site.
+To the extent possible, DOC will assist the contractor in recovering restitution from the responsible individual(s). - On-Going Services: The DOC reserves the right to terminate, expand, or modify work requirements at any time during the period covered under this solicitation and resulting contract.